wolfswolke/DeathGarden_API_Rebirth/ReadMe.md

 - Matchmaking via Steam P2P
 - Leaderboard doesn't crash anymore
 - GameNews
+- InitOrGetGroup
 - and alot of other things and Endpoints.
 (Most of them keep the game from crashing)

 **To-Do List:**
-- Fixing the Catalog crash (This is the most important thing!)
+- Fixing the Catalog
-- InitOrGetGroup
 - Dynamic Leaderboards
 - Challenges
 - Progression